AngeloGalav/multiple-couriers-planning/docs/docker.md

 If you need any of the generated files, such as results files, you can simply copy the files by opening another `bash` console on your local machine (not the container), and then typing

 ```
-docker cp cdmo:/mine/res ./res
+docker cp cdmo:/cdmo_project/res ./res
 ```

 #### About the `docker_bins` folder
 The `docker_bins` folder contains a special version of the `scip` solver, which was compiled on a Debian container in order to work inside of other Debian containers.
-It's not very special, however it is need as the official `.dpkg` provided by the Zuse Institute Berlin (ZIB) did not seem to work properly and would require some obsolete dependencies.
+It's not very special, however it is needed as the official `.dpkg` provided by the Zuse Institute Berlin (ZIB) did not seem to work properly and would require some obsolete dependencies.